qingsong-liu/qingsong-liu.github.io/index.md

 ## About Me

-I received my Ph.D. from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, where I was supervised by Prof. [Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/).
-Before that, I achieved my Bachelor's degree at the Department of Electronic Engineering of Tsinghua University and worked with Prof. [Wenfei Wu](https://wenfei-wu.github.io/).
+I am currently a Postdoctoral research associate at UMass CICS, working with Prof. [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).
+Before joining UMass, I received my Ph.D. from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, where I was supervised by Prof. [Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/).
+Prior to that, I achieved my Bachelor's degree at the Department of Electronic Engineering of Tsinghua University and worked with Prof. [Wenfei Wu](https://wenfei-wu.github.io/).

 ## Research Interests